muratk5n/thirdwave/en/README.md

 LCOE (total cost of electricity) will increase with CCS, over 70% in all cases.
 Levelised cost of hydrogen is about 50% higher than the average again from coal + CCS (my prefered scenario).

-Dunno what to say, gov, policy needs to whip ppl into shape.
+Gov, policy needs to whip ppl into shape.
 Unless the cost of those investments increase, the direction of tech will never change.

 It is tough to argue against high power prices in the middle of a winter of course when ppl are freezing their asses off, but offset